 - Annual registration fees shall be payable to EngineeringUK.
-The level of Registration Fee payable for each class or stage of registration shall be determined annually by the Board of EngineeringUK, and shall be notified accordingly to the Engineering Council, to each Licensed Member and Professional Affiliate, and to each Direct Registrant (see clause 8 below). - 2.
-Subject to any registration agreement under Regulation 3B, the Registration Fee for any individual on the Register who is a member of a Licensed Member or Professional Affiliate ('the body') shall, unless EngineeringUK otherwise determines, be collected and accounted for by that body.
+The level of Registration Fee payable for each class or stage of registration shall be determined annually by the Board of EngineeringUK, and shall be notified accordingly to the Engineering Council, to each Licensee and Professional Affiliate, and to each Direct Registrant (see clause 8 below). - 2.
+Subject to any registration agreement under Regulation 3B, the Registration Fee for any individual on the Register who is a member of a Licensee or Professional Affiliate ('the body') shall, unless EngineeringUK otherwise determines, be collected and accounted for by that body.
 If a body fails to invoice the Registrant for the Registration Fee, the body shall nevertheless be liable for the payment of the Registration Fee on request from EngineeringUK.
 The normal due date for payment of the Registration Fee is as set out in paragraph 4, and shall be regarded as the Due Date. - 3.
-New registrants shall pay a Registration Entry Fee to their Licensed Member or Professional Affiliate prior to registration.
-The Registration Entry Fee shall be determined annually by the Board of EngineeringUK, and shall be notified accordingly to the Engineering Council and to each Licensed Member and Professional Affiliate.
+New registrants shall pay a Registration Entry Fee to their Licensee or Professional Affiliate prior to registration.
+The Registration Entry Fee shall be determined annually by the Board of EngineeringUK, and shall be notified accordingly to the Engineering Council and to each Licensee and Professional Affiliate.
 The Registration Entry Fee shall cover the period from the date of initial registration until the 31 December of the same year and shall be payable to EngineeringUK. - 4.
-For all Registrants the due date for payment of the Registration Fee ("the Due Date") shall, unless otherwise set out in this Regulation, be 1 January each year unless EngineeringUK has agreed in writing an alternative Due Date with the body receiving the Registration Fee. - 5.
-Should any Registrants elect to change the body to which they pay their Registration Fee, they shall contact both their current and new registering body to inform them of the change.
+For all Registrants the due date for payment of the Registration Fee ('the Due Date') shall, unless otherwise set out in this Regulation, be 1 January each year unless EngineeringUK has agreed in writing an alternative Due Date with the body receiving the Registration Fee. - 5.
+Should any Registrant elect to change the body to which they pay their Registration Fee, they shall contact both their current and new registering body to inform them of the change.
 Registrants may not change bodies in the calendar year in which they first become registered with the Engineering Council.
 In a subsequent year, Registrants may only change the body to which they pay their Registration Fee once in that calendar year. - 6.
-Should any Registrants elect to become registered through another Licensed Member or Professional Affiliate as well as the body to which they pay their Registration Fee then the new Licensed Member or Professional Affiliate must assure itself that the individual meets the Registration Code of Practice requirements for that category of registration. - 7.
-Where multiple registrations are held by the same individual, additional registration certificates may be applied for but would attract an Additional Certificate Fee, set by the Engineering Council.
-Each such certificate would be dated as of the date the additional registration was entered on to the Register.
+Should any Registrants elect to become registered through another Licensee or Professional Affiliate as well as the body to which they pay their Registration Fee then the new Licensee or Professional Affiliate (a) may offer such additional registration subject to the Registrant paying an appropriate additional Registration Fee, and (b) must assure itself that the individual meets the Regulations for Registration's requirements for that category of registration. - 7.
+Where multiple registrations are held by the same individual, additional registration certificates may be applied for but would attract an Additional Certificate Fee, set by the

-8. A Direct Registrant, being an individual on the Register who is not a member of a Licensed Member or Professional Affiliate, shall pay their Registration Fee directly to EngineeringUK annually or otherwise as EngineeringUK may direct.
+- Engineering Council.
+Each such certificate would be dated as of the date the additional registration was entered on to the Register. - 8.
+A Direct Registrant, being an individual on the Register who is not a member of a Licensee or Professional Affiliate, shall pay their Registration Fee directly to EngineeringUK annually or otherwise as EngineeringUK may direct.
 The Due Date for direct registration fees shall be 1 January of each year.